zbmed/damalos/docs/schedule.md

 # Workshop schedule

 Date: 2 or 3 of November 2020, co-located with [ISWC](../docs/iswc)
+Access: ISWC is moving to a virtual mode this year, logistics are stil on-going.
+We will provide more information when available.

 ## Tentative workshop schedule
 _Times not confirmed yet_